Reliable Time Prediction in the Markov Stochastic Block Model: Model

-\underline{Assumption A2.} \hypertarget{A2}{} $D^2=\min_{l \neq k} \; \| (Q_0)_{:,k}-(Q_0)_{:,l}\|_2^2>0^.$
+\underline{Assumption A2.} \hypertarget{A2}{} $D^2=\min_{l \neq k} \; \| (Q_0)_{:,k}-(Q_0)_{:,l}\|_2^2>0$.

-If Assumptions \hyperlink{A1}{A1} and \hyperlink{A2}{A2} hold and if $ \alpha_n \log(n) \leq 1/L,$ Theorems~\ref{msbm:kernelrecovery},~\ref{msbm:pirecovery} and~\ref{msbm:Qrecovery} in Section~\ref{msbm:estimation} prove that we are able to get consistent estimation of the parameters $P$, $\pi$ and $Q$ of our model when Stated otherwise, Assumptions \hyperlink{A1}{A1}, \hyperlink{A2}{A2} and $ \alpha_n \log(n) \leq 1/L$ are sufficient conditions for {\it learnability} when the average degree of the nodes is of order $\log(n)$ or higher.
-Learnability is defined as the possibility to estimate consistently the model parameters.
-Note that learnability implies identifiability.
-We refer for example to \cite{HMMaliased} for further details.
-Note that the former paper suggests that the condition~$D^2$ may not be necessary for identifiability since in classical Hidden Markov Models, the additional temporal structure allows for identifiability even, say, when some states have exactly the same output distributions.
+Provided that Assumptions \hyperlink{A1}{A1} and \hyperlink{A2}{A2} hold, Theorems~\ref{Qrecovery} and~\ref{kernelrecovery} (cf. Section~\ref{estimation}) prove that we are able to get consistent estimation (for the max norm) of the parameters $P$, $\pi$ and $Q$ of our model when In particular, denoting $\mathcal P$ (resp. $\mathcal Q$) the set of $K\times K$ Markov kernels (resp. of connectivity matrices) satisfying Assumption~\hyperlink{A1}{A1} (resp. satisfying Assumption~\hyperlink{A2}{A2}), the MSBM parameters are identifiable in $\mathcal P\times \mathcal Q$ provided that the conditions in Eq.\eqref{eq:alphan} are satisfied.
+The first condition in Eq.\eqref{eq:alphan} is a technical assumption related to the clustering algorithm considered in this paper (cf.\cite{Verzelen}) while the second condition ensures that for $n$ large enough, the clustering algorithm recovers exactly the hidden communities with high probability.
+Note that the paper~\cite{HMMaliased} suggests that the condition~$D^2>0$ may not be necessary for identifiability since in classical Hidden Markov Models, the additional temporal structure allows for identifiability even, say, when some states have exactly the same output distributions.